- Military Basics

 - MilitaryChildCare.com is a DOD website that helps families in any service branch find and request military-operated child care anywhere in the world.
 Search for full- and part-time care at child development or family child care programs, including before- and after-school care, as well as summer and holiday camps.

-- Military Child Care in Your Neighborhood, or MCCYN, is a DOD fee-assistance program available to qualifying families.
-This program offsets the cost of child care in community child care programs off the installation for families who are unable to access installation child care.
-Child Care Aware® of America. is contracted to administer this program on behalf of the DOD.
+- Military Child Care in Your Neighborhood, or MCCYN, and MCCYN-PLUS are DOD fee assistance programs available to qualifying families.
+The fee assistance program offsets the cost of child care in community child care programs off installation for families who are unable to access installation child care.
 Learn more at Child Care Aware® of America.

 - Through Military OneSource, service members and families now have free access to a national database of more than a million caregivers so they can find hourly, flexible and on-demand child care.
 Learn more about eligibility and how to register for the expanded hourly child care options.

-- The Sure Start Program is a full-day preschool program offered to command sponsored eligible military families living overseas.
-The program provides hands-on, interactive experiences and activities that focus on interest areas such as computers, dramatic play, toys and games, sand and water, library, outdoors, music and movement, cooking, discovery, art and blocks.
+- The Sure Start Program is a full-day preschool program offered to command-sponsored eligible military families living overseas.
+Provided through the Department of Defense Education Activity, or DODEA, this early learning program provides hands-on, interactive experiences and activities that focus on interest areas such as computers, dramatic play, toys and games, sand and water, library, outdoors, music and movement, cooking, discovery, art and blocks.

-- The Morale, Welfare and Recreation Digital Library is a free, online resource for service members and their families that offers a wide variety of activities and materials for all ages.
+- The DOD MWR Libraries is a free, online resource for service members and their families that offers a wide variety of activities and materials for all ages.
 Children can learn to read, explore interests, research school assignments, access professional tutors for homework help and much more.

 Youth and teen resources